Six Figures Under

 Recommendations

-I’ve had many friends come to me for potty training advice or suggest that I write a book on potty training.
-I haven’t taken time to write a book, but Becky Mansfield has a great ebook (there’s also a print edition) on potty training early.
-She uses the same techniques that worked well for us.
-Her method is great for potty training at any age, but focuses on potty training early.
+I’ve had many friends come to me for toilet training advice or suggest that I write a book on potty training.
+I haven’t taken time to write a book, but this author uses the same techniques that worked well for us.
+Her method is great for potty training at any age, but focuses on toilet training early.
 If you are frustrated with potty training or wondering how you can be done with diapers a year or two earlier than average, I definitely recommend checking our her book, How to Potty Train in a Week.

 We checked out several different potty training videos from the library, but were disappointed by all of them.
 Then, a dear friend gave such an glowing recommendation for Potty Power, that I jumped right on Amazon and bought it immediately.
 We became believers!
 We used it with all of our kids and they loved it!
 We have loaned out our DVD to many friends who had great success with it as well.